The Dipsea Footbridge is Out!

 On weekdays, coming to Muir Woods on public transportation is challenging and requires hiking into the park from the nearest Marin Stagecoach bus stop.
 Public transportation does not come directly to Muir Woods.
 Read our brochure on Car-less Ways to Muir Woods.

 Entrance Fee to Muir Woods

-The entrance fee to Muir Woods National Monument is $7 for people 16 years and older.
+The entrance fee to Muir Woods National Monument is $7 for people 16 years and older, except on Fee Free Days when the entrance fees are waived.
 Parking is free.
 Children 15 years and younger will continue to have free admission.

 Schedule of Events

 Learn about upcoming special hikes, and programs please visit ourschedule of events.Muir Woods Brochures in Different Languages

 Muir Woods National Monument (Official Map & Guide)